2026-04-24 23:31:39 | EST

 Stock Analysis

 JPMorgan Chase & Co.
-(JPM) - Trims Ares Commercial Real Estate (ACRE) Price Target Amid Mixed Analyst Consensus for Mortgage REITs - Operational Risk
+(JPM) - Trims Ares Commercial Real Estate (ACRE) Price Target Amid Mixed Analyst Consensus for Mortgage REITs - Fiscal Year Earnings

 JPM - Stock Analysis

-Real-time US stock gap analysis and overnight movement tracking to understand pre-market and after-hours trading activity for better opening positioning.
-We provide comprehensive extended-hours coverage that helps you anticipate opening price action and make informed pre-market decisions.
-Our platform offers gap analysis, overnight volume indicators, and extended hours charts for comprehensive coverage.
-Trade smarter with our comprehensive extended-hours analysis and tools designed for gap trading strategies.
+The platform tracks real-time market developments, including stock price movements, analyst updates, and earnings-driven volatility across key sectors.
 This analysis, published April 24, 2026, evaluates JPMorgan Chase’s recent 50-cent price target (PT) cut for Ares Commercial Real Estate (ACRE), alongside divergent adjustments from peer sell-side firms that have pushed the consensus ACRE fair value estimate down 2.2% from $5.50 to $5.38 per share.

 Live News